elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

   * Choose a versioning schema.
 Elixir requires versions to be in the format `MAJOR.MINOR.PATCH` but the meaning of those numbers is up to you.
 Most projects choose [Semantic Versioning](https://semver.org/).

   * Choose a [license](https://choosealicense.com/).
-The most common licenses in the Elixir community are the [MIT License](https://choosealicense.com/licenses/mit/) and the [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/).
+The most common licenses in the Elixir community are the [MIT License](https://choosealicense.com/licenses/mit/) and the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
 The latter is also the one used by Elixir itself.

   * Run the [code formatter](https://hexdocs.pm/mix/Mix.Tasks.Format.html).
 The code formatter formats your code according to a consistent style shared by your library and the whole community, making it easier for other developers to understand your code and contribute.